-Getting to Basel Airport (BSL / MLH / EAP ) is easiest by bus and train from Switzerland, Germany, and France.
+Getting to Basel Airport (BSL / MLH / EAP ) is easiest by public transportation bus and train from Switzerland, Germany, and France.

 Public transportation to Basel Mulhouse Freiburg Euro Airport almost always involves a bus journey from Basel.
-Buses are also available to Freiburg and Europa Park in Germany and St Louis (Haut Rhin) in France.
+Direct Flixbus buses are also available to Freiburg and Europa Park in Germany, or Strasbourg and St Louis (Haut Rhin) in France.

-By Bus from Basel to Basel Mulhouse Freiburg Euro Airport
+By Bus from Basel City Center and SBB Train Station to Basel Mulhouse Freiburg Euro Airport

 Basel municipal bus BVB 50 connects Basel SBB Hauptbahnhof (main train station) with Basel Airport (EuroAirport) in around 15 minutes.
 Bus 50 runs up to 8 times per hour with services available from around 5 am to midnight.

-The bus fare required is for two zones, currently CHF4.70 one way (CHF3.10 for children under 16), which allows for transfers to other lines and trams, if necessary to reach the final destination.
+The bus fare required is for three zones, currently CHF6.10 one way (CHF3.80 for children under 16), which allows for transfers to other lines and trams, if necessary to reach the final destination.
 Tickets are available from vending machines or directly from bus drivers.
-The two-zone ticket fare is also valid for travel to St Louis in France and nearby stops in Germany, including Basel Badischer Bahnhof.
+The three-zone ticket fare is also valid for travel to St Louis in France and nearby stops in Germany, including Basel Badischer Bahnhof.

-By Bus from St Louis to Basel Mulhouse Freiburg Euro Airport
+By Public Transportation Bus from St Louis to Basel Mulhouse Freiburg Euro Airport

 By Bus from Freiburg and Europa Park to Basel Mulhouse Freiburg Euro Airport

 Freiburger Reisedienst operates a shuttle bus service between Freiburg Hauptbahnhof in Germany and Basel Mulhouse Freiburg Euro Airport via Neuenburg.
-Thus bus runs around 14 times per day with the journey taking around an hour.
+This bus runs around 14 times per day with the journey taking around an hour.
+Tickets are easiest to buy through Flixbus — use the French exit for bookings (and boarding the bus).

 By Train to Basel Mulhouse Freiburg Euro Airport

 Basel Mulhouse Freiburg Euro Airport cannot be reached directly by train.
-The best connections are generally via Basel Hauptbahnhof, which has many connections to the rest of Switzerland, France, and Germany.
+The best connections are generally via Basel Hauptbahnhof (SBB main station), which has many connections to the rest of Switzerland, France, and Germany.
 Basel Hauptbahnhof is used by trains operated by Swiss Railways (SBB) and long-distance trains operated by German Railways (DB) and French Railways (SNCF).
+Trainline is often easier to use for international online train reservations.

-Basel Hautptbahnhof is easiest reached from Basel Mulhouse Freiburg Euro Airport by bus 50 as described above.
+Basel Hauptbahnhof is easiest reached from Basel Mulhouse Freiburg Euro Airport by bus 50 as described above.

 Travel by Car to Basel Mulhouse Freiburg Euro Airport

-Basel Mulhouse Freiburg Euro Airport can also easily be reached by car but note the French and Swiss sides of the airport.
-The code MHL is used for Mulhouse Airport, which is the French side and mostly used for French domestic flights only.
+It is easy to get to Basel Mulhouse Freiburg Euro Airport by car but note the French and Swiss sides of the airport.
+The code MHL is used for Mulhouse Airport, which is on the French side and is mostly used for French domestic flights only.
 BSL and EAP refer to the Swiss side of the airport.

 Driving times to Basel Mulhouse Freiburg Euro Airport is around: